BURTools/burt/doc/cmake/Concepts.md

 The `xxxProperties` properties are objects where the key is the name of the property and the value is the value that will be set on the property.
-These changes are applied to the property with no regard to the inherited values.
+These changes are applied to the property with no regard to the inherited values, and.
 The `xxxPropertyChanges` contain [Property Changes](#property-changes) to the existing values of properties.
 This allows string modification, list manipulation, regular expressions, etc.

-Strings that are used in `xxxProperties` or [Property Changes](#property-changes) can include [Generator Expressions](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html) for those properties that support then.
+Strings that are used in `xxxProperties` or [Property Changes](#property-changes) can include [Generator Expressions](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html) for those properties that support them, and [Variable Substitutions](#variable-substitutions) can be included in both the property names and values anywhere in `xxxProperties` or [Property Changes](#property-changes).
+Note that properties set via `xxxProperties` are handled in an indeterminate order, so [Variable Substitutions](#variable-substitutions) that rely on variables being set beforehand may not be reliable.
+If this case occurs, use [Property Changes](#property-changes) via the `xxxPropertyChanges` instead, since the order of processing is guaranteed.

 ### Property Changes